 a.
 Who was involved in reviewing the program(s) in preparation for this Self-Study?

-- Culinary Arts chefs/instructors
+- Baking and Pastry chefs/instructors

-- Baking and Pastry chef/director
+- Culinary chef/instructors

 - Director, Oregon Coast Culinary Institute

-- Instructional director for career and professional technical education
+- Interim Vice-President of Administrative Services

 - Student services staff

 b.
 Who compiled the document and identified strengths and weaknesses?